GluuFederation/docs-ce-prod/docs/source/admin-guide/cors.md

-# CORS Filter in Gluu CE
+# CORS Filter

-## CORS Filter Overview
+## Overview

-CORS Filter is an implementation of W3C's CORS  (Cross-Origin Resource Sharing) [specification](http://www.w3.org/TR/cors/).
+CORS Filter is an implementation of the [W3C's Cross-Origin Resource Sharing (CORS) specification](http://www.w3.org/TR/cors/).

-CORS is a mechanism which enables cross-origin requests.
-CORS Filter work by adding required `Access-Control-*` headers to HttpServletResponse object.
+The CORS Filter works by adding required `Access-Control-*` headers to the `HttpServletResponse` object.
 The filter also protects against HTTP response splitting.
-If request is invalid, or is not permitted, then request is rejected with HTTP status code 403 (Forbidden).
-A flowchart that demonstrates request processing by this filter.
+If a request is invalid or not permitted, the request is rejected with HTTP status code 403 (Forbidden).

+This flowchart demonstrates request processing by this filter:

 ![flowchart](../img/admin-guide/cors/cors-flowchart.png)

-The minimal configuration required to use CORS Filter is as below which is already added to the web.xml in oxauth.war.
-Below is only for reference and no additional action is required, and configuration steps are defined below.
-CORS Filter reads the configurations from the database and therefore configuration can be done in oxTrust UI directly.
-Filter Name for CORS Filter in Gluu CE will be `org.gluu.oxauth.filter.CorsFilter`.
+The minimal configuration required to use the CORS Filter is shown below, and is already added to the `web.xml` in `oxauth.war`.
+The filter name is `org.gluu.oxauth.filter.CorsFilter`.

 ```
     <filter>